triton-inference-server/server/docs/user_guide/model_repository.md

 $ gsutil iam ch allUsers:legacyBucketReader "${BUCKET_URL}"
 ```

-By default, Triton makes a local copy of a remote model repository in a temporary folder, which is deleted after Triton server is shut down.
+By default, Triton makes a local copy of a remote model repository in
+a temporary folder, which is deleted after Triton server is shut down.
-If you would like to control where remote model repository is copied to, you may set the
+If you would like to control where remote model repository is copied to,
-`TRITON_GCS_MOUNT_DIRECTORY` environment variable to a path pointing to the existing folder
+you may set the `TRITON_GCS_MOUNT_DIRECTORY` environment variable to
-on your local machine.
+a path pointing to the existing folder on your local machine.

 ```bash
 export TRITON_GCS_MOUNT_DIRECTORY=/path/to/your/local/directory
 ```

-Make sure, that `TRITON_GCS_MOUNT_DIRECTORY` exists on your local machine.
+**Make sure, that `TRITON_GCS_MOUNT_DIRECTORY` exists on your local machine
-We recommend to provide an empty folder, otherwise make sure that the content of this folder
-is different from the content of your GCS bucket.
+and it is empty**

 #### S3